ibm-cloud-docs/vmwaresolutions/services/vrops_overview.md

 # VMware Aria Operations and VMware Aria Operations for Logs on {{site.data.keyword.cloud_notm}} overview
 {: #vrops_overview}

-The VMware Aria Operations and VMware Aria Operations for Logs service is not available to Business Partner users.
-{: important}

 VMware Aria® Operations™ (formerly VMware vRealize® Operations™) and VMware Aria Operations™ for Logs (formerly VMware vRealize® Log Insight™) on {{site.data.keyword.cloud}} deploys the VMware Aria Operations and VMware Aria Operations for Logs Enterprise Edition tools.
 These tools help you operate and monitor the performance, health, and capacity of your {{site.data.keyword.IBM}}-hosted, dedicated VMware environment.
 VMware Aria Operations for Logs helps you troubleshoot issues by using log files more quickly.
 VMware Aria Operations and VMware Aria Operations for Logs on {{site.data.keyword.cloud_notm}} is a non-IBM product that is offered under terms and conditions from VMware, not IBM.
 {: shortdesc}